The historic mosaic

 Small individual images form a homogenous main image.
 However, it is difficult to see the details in the small images.

 How many individual images does a mosaic need?

 The amount of individual images makes a huge difference for the overall look of the mosaic.
 The finished effect is dependant on two main factors:

 - The needed size of the finished file

 - The set size of the individual images

 Depending on your settings, these factors can effect the finished look of your mosaic greatly.
 A balance is needed for a good result.

-Today mosaics are created to be hung on the wall.
+Today mosaics will be generated to be hung on the wall.
 Because of that, the size is usually at least 90 cm x 60 cm.
 The larger the finished format, the more individual photos can be seen on the mosaic.